satyag16/Python_Zork_Scott_Manning_Garapati/index.md

     print('There is also a bank teller with one drawer that has money in the room.') userAction = raw_input('What would you like to do? ') while exitRoom == False:
-        if userAction == 'open office doors' and 'Vault code' in playerItems: print('You have entered the offices')
+        if userAction == 'open office doors' and 'vault code' in playerItems: print('You have entered the offices')
             openedDoors += ['offices']
             exitRoom = True
-        elif userAction == 'open vault'
+        elif userAction == 'open vault' and 'vault code' in playerItems: print('You have now entered the vault, what would you like to do?') openedDoors += ['door2']
-            print('You cannot open the vault door without the vault code.
-Go to the offices to retrieve the code.') openedDoors += ['door2']
             exitRoom = True
         elif userAction == 'open dresser':